python-ivi/python-ivi/README.md

 as faithful as possibe while presenting a uniform, easy-to-use, sensible, python-style interface.

-The PyIVI library is a Pythonized version of the .NET and COM IVI API specifications, with the CamelCase for everything but the class names replaced with lowercase_with_underscores.
+The Python IVI library is a Pythonized version of the .NET and COM IVI API specifications, with the CamelCase for everything but the class names replaced with lowercase_with_underscores.
 The library most closely follows the .NET standard, with the calls that would require the .NET helper classes follwing